derrickdeejhudson/Module3/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Introduction

+The Oregon Trail series were a collection of educational games from the mid 1990's.

+Description of Equipment & List of Materials (with illustrations)

+Code example

+Installation instructions

+Example(s) of your code (if applicable)

+FAQs

+Troubleshooting/Where to Get Support

+How to Contribute

+### Licensing

+Oregon Trail is considered abandonware.
+That is software that was made to be sold but is no longer being sold either online or in physical form by the original developer.
+In the case of Oregon Trail the software company that made many educational games, Softkey, has been out of business for over 20 years.

 ### Download

 Here is a download to the game